fibo/fibo.github.io/_posts/2016-04-14-s3-bucket-public-by-default.md

 2. Select the *pippo* bucket.
 3. Open **Properties > Permissions > Add bucket policy**.
 4. Paste the JSON configuration and click **Save**.

-## See also

-* [This post][1] on stackoverflow.
-* [Specifying a Principal in a Policy][2]

-[1]: http://stackoverflow.com/questions/19176926/how-to-make-all-objects-in-aws-s3-bucket-public-by-default "How to make all Objects in AWS S3 bucket public by default?"
-[2]: http://docs.aws.amazon.com/AmazonS3/latest/dev/s3-bucket-user-policy-specifying-principal-intro.html "Specifying a Principal in a Policy"